 Tony Fletcher is the author of ten books, including several best-selling biographies, a memoir, a novel and more.
 Born in the UK in 1964, he started a fanzine during the punk rock explosion of 1977, which led him into further areas of the music and media worlds, and eventually into writing books.
 Fletcher moved to New York City in the late 1980s, and to the Hudson Valley in the mid-2000s.
 Throughout, Fletcher has written for a multitude of publications, appeared on and/or produced various TV, radio and podcast shows, and worked in several other areas of music and media.
-The year 2020 finds him completing a sequel to his memoir Boy About Town, compiling a compendium of Jamming! magazine, working as a Show Director at the Woodstock Rock Academy, and serving as host of his own podcast, One Step Beyond.
+He is currently completing a sequel to his memoir Boy About Town, compiling a compendium of Jamming! magazine, working as a Show Director at the Woodstock Rock Academy, and serving as host of his own outdoor lifestyle podcast, One Step Beyond.